qroux/DockerXNode/README.md

-2) Build the image ( . stands for the context)
+II) Build the image ( . stands for the context)

 Docker build .

-3) Tag the container(more handy than using container ids)
+III) Tag the container(more handy than using container ids)

 docker build -t qroux/docker_node .

-4) Maping local port to container ports (Container have its own ports, you have to explicitly map machine ports to container ports)
+IV) Maping local port to container ports (Container have its own ports, you have to explicitly map machine ports to container ports)

 docker run -p 8080:8080  qroux/docker_node